Rail transport in Turkey: Turkish State Railways

 In combination with its affiliates, the State Railways of the Republic of Turkey (Türkiye Cumhuriyeti Devlet Demiryolları, TCDD) have a monopoly on passenger and freight rail transportation, as well as the manufacturing of rolling stock and tracks.
 The organization was created in 1927 to operate the former railway lines of the Ottoman Empire that were left within the borders of the Republic of Turkey whose boundaries were defined with the Treaty of Lausanne in 1923.
 Additionally, major ports are also operated by the company.

 Affiliated companies

-Three affiliated companies of the TCDD produce rolling stock for the Turkish railway system:
+Three affiliated companies of the TCDD produce rolling stock for the Turkish railway system under TÜRASAŞ: